jdereg/groovy-io/README.md

 **groovy-io** was written with performance in mind.
 In most cases **groovy-io** is faster than the JDK's `ObjectInputStream / ObjectOutputStream`.
 As the tests run, a log is written of the time it takes to serialize / deserialize and compares it to `ObjectInputStream / ObjectOutputStream` (if the static variable `_debug` is `true` in `TestUtil`).

 ### Usage
-**groovy-io** can be used directly on JSON Strings or with Java's Streams.
+**groovy-io** can be used directly on JSON Strings or with Groovy's Streams.

-_Example 1: String to Java object_
+_Example 1: String to Groovy object_

-    Object obj = GroovyJsonReader.jsonToJava("[\"Hello, World\"]");
+    Object obj = GroovyJsonReader.jsonToGroovy("[\"Hello, World\"]");

-This will convert the JSON String to a Java Object graph.
+This will convert the JSON String to a Groovy Object graph.
 In this case, it would consist of an `Object[]` of one `String` element.

-_Example 2: Java object to JSON String_
+_Example 2: Groovy object to JSON String_

     Employee emp;
     // Emp fetched from database
     String json = GroovyJsonWriter.objectToJson(emp);

 This example will convert the `Employee` instance to a JSON String.
-If the `GroovyJsonReader` were used on this `String`, it would reconstitute a Java `Employee` instance.
+If the `GroovyJsonReader` were used on this `String`, it would reconstitute a Groovy `Employee` instance.

-_Example 3: `InputStream` to Java object_
+_Example 3: `InputStream` to Groovy object_

     GroovyJsonReader jr = new GroovyJsonReader(inputStream);
     Employee emp = (Employee) jr.readObject();

 In this example, an `InputStream` (could be from a File, the Network, etc.) is supplying an unknown amount of JSON.
-The `GroovyJsonReader` is used to wrap the stream to parse it, and return the Java object graph it represents.
+The `GroovyJsonReader` is used to wrap the stream to parse it, and return the Groovy object graph it represents.

-_Example 4: Java Object to `OutputStream`_
+_Example 4: Groovy Object to `OutputStream`_

     Employee emp;
     // emp obtained from database